NilsonKr/Proxy-auth/README.md

 # Proxy-auth

-Server-render as a proxy to do auth
+Server-render as a proxy to Authorization